Xorrad/directory-bookmark/README.md

 Create and delete bookmarks pointing to directory.

   -a, --add   add a new bookmark
-  -d, --delete   delete a new bookmark, if it exists -l, --list   list all saved bookmarks
+  -d, --delete   delete a bookmark, if it exists
+  -l, --list   list all saved bookmarks
   -h, --help   display this help and exit
 ```